viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 If you are connecting to a real robotic arm during this tutorial, make sure your computer can communicate with the controller before continuing.

-Make sure you have mastery of the concepts outlined in the first motion tutorial, [Access and Move a Robot Arm](../accessing-and-moving-robot-arm/), before continuing.
+Make sure you have mastery of the concepts outlined in the first motion guide, [Access and Move a Robot Arm](/how-tos/move-robot-arm/), before continuing.
 This tutorial picks up right where **Access and Move a Robot Arm** stops, so further examples depend on having a connected robot, client and service access, and other infrastructure in place.
 This also helps simplify and shorten the code examples presented below.

-For a helpful recap of the code we previously added, look at [the full code sample from the prior tutorial](../accessing-and-moving-robot-arm/#full-tutorial-code).

 ## Configure a robot

-The [robot configuration from the prior tutorial](../accessing-and-moving-robot-arm/#configure-a-machine) should be used for this tutorial.
+The [robot configuration from the prior tutorial](/how-tos/move-robot-arm/) should be used for this tutorial.
 We will revisit that robot configuration and add new components during specific sections below.

 The motion service is one of the "built-in" services, which means that no initial configuration is required to start planning and executing complex motion.